Investor Experiences and Financial Market Dynamics: Model Set-Up

-In the baseline version of our model, we assume that agents are myopic and maximize their per-period utility.
-This assumption simplifies the maximization problem considerably, and highlights the main determinant of portfolio choice generated by experience-based learning.
-(In Section \ref{sec:NotMyopic}, we remove this assumption and show that the same mechanism is at work and shapes the results.)
+We assume that agents maximize their per-period utility (i.\,e., are myopic).
+This assumption simplifies the maximization problem considerably and highlights the main determinants of portfolio choice generated by experience-based learning.